alphasaft/Micro/README.md

 ### Special operators : `#call` and `#index`

-Ever wondered why the `{}` following a macro are not optional ?
+Ever wondered why the curly brackets following a macro are not optional ?
 That's actually because they are needed to disambiguate macro syntax from a special operator called... well, `#call`.
 When an expression of the form `callee(arg1; ...; argn;)` (last semicolon optional) is encountered, `callee` as well as `arg1`, ..., `argn` are parsed, then passed together to the special `#call` operator in that order.

 > `callee` can be any expression, and, in particular, it can be a name. `myMacro()` would therefore be parsed as applying `#call` to name `myMacro`, which likely isn't what you want here.
 Adding `{}` at the end forces the compiler to parse that as a macro, since `(myMacro()) {}` doesn't make sense.

-This is actually very cool syntactic sugar !
+This is very cool syntactic sugar that allows for function call - like expressions !

 ```
 myFunction(1; 2; 3);  [[ Same as [#call myFunction; 1; 2; 3] ]]